farinaceos/Act_Plat_Game/README.md

 * The Game Scope may be too wide for a second project.
 This is expected.
 The challenge is to be able to develop this game with my knowledge and to find the required knowledge to develop what I won't be able to do at the moment.

 * This project is expected to have a deadline in the way that it doesn't become an infinite project.
 This deadline will be decided and added in this document

+---
+###

+* 16/08/24 - Added Playable Character, messed around with animations, managed to create walk, idle and falling animations, still trying to figure the jump + falling animation and attack on command.

 ![Peace was never an option](https://i.imgur.com/x5q2fF5.jpeg "Thank you for reading" )\